 Ashcan School (Early 20th Century)

-Ashcan School authentication from $175.
-Ashcan School appraisal from .
+We Perform Ashcan School art authentication.
+Ashcan School appraisal.
 Ashcan School certificates of authenticity (COA).
-Ashcan School analysis, research, scientific tests, full authentications.
+Ashcan School analysis, research, scientific tests, full art authentications.
 We will help you sell your Ashcan School or we will sell it for you.

 George Wesley Bellows “Cliff Dwellers”